Rajat117/aws-guide/Lambda/Overview.md

 ## Execution Context
 A temporary runtime env that initializes any external dependancies of your lambda function.
 ### Characteristic
-- It is maintained for some time in case another Lambda function might have to use it.(Avoid reinitialization).
+- It is maintained for some time in case another Lambda function or again invocation of same function might have to use it.(Avoid reinitialization).
 - It has the `/tmp` directory.
     - Can be used for file write & available for read as well in the Lambda function
     - Max size = `512 MB`;